chamilad/medium-to-hugo/README.md

 # Medium to Hugo Converter
 > This is a modified fork of [bgadrian/medium-to-hugo](https://github.com/bgadrian/medium-to-hugo).

-Reads a given Medium export archive, and converts the contents of the `posts` directory into Hugo compatible Markdown files.
+Reads a given Medium export archive, and converts the HTML contents of the `posts` directory into Hugo compatible Markdown files.

 1. [Features](#features)
     1. [Upstream Features](#upstream-features)